Telecom Billing - Customer Acquisition

-All the phases comprising a customer life are briefed here:
+All the phases comprising a customer life cycle are briefed here:

-Customer Engagement: The customer contacts the CSR (Customer Service Representative) and the CSR engages the customer with the various products and services offers by selling them to the customer.
+Customer Engagement: The customer contacts the CSR (Customer Service Representative) and the CSR engages the customer with the various products and services offered by selling them to the customer.

-Order Creation and fulfillment: The customer takes the product(s) and services(s) and the CSR creates and completes the order into the system which is then fullfiled by supplying required product and services to the customer.
+Order Creation and fulfilment: The customer takes the product(s) and services(s) and the CSR creates and completes the order into the system which is then fulfilled by supplying required product and services to the customer.

 Bill Delivery: Once a bill is generated, it is delivered to the end customer demanding for the revenue against the services provided.